kirankaushalkopalley/Python-for-Data-Visualization--MATPLOTLIB-/README.md

 - Export to many file formats .
 - Embed in JupyterLab and Graphical User Interfaces.
 - Use a rich array of third-party packages built on Matplotlib.

+## Pyplot
+matplotlib.pyplot is a state-based interface to matplotlib.
+It provides an implicit, MATLAB-like, way of plotting.
+It also opens figures on your screen, and acts as the figure GUI manager.

+pyplot is mainly intended for interactive plots and simple cases of programmatic plot generation